ENCODE-DCC/caper/README.md

 		}
 	}
 	```
 	Then Cromweller looks at files with extensions `.json` and `.tsv` first and recursively copy all files defined in it to a target storage.
 If those files are already on a target storage then transfer will be skipped.
-If anything is updated to those text file then Cromweller make a copy of that file on the same directory with a suffix `.gcs`.
+If anything is updated to those text file then Cromwellers make a copy of that file on the same directory with a suffix `.gcs`.
 For example, Cromweller makes a copy of `s3://over/here/info.json` as `s3://over/here/info.gcs.json`.

 	All other files with an absolute path/URI (`http://your.server.com/big.bigwig`) will be copied to your [temporary directory](#temporary-directory) on `gs://`.